UCLA-IRL/cert-ledger/README.md

-# Mnemosyne
+# Cert Ledger

-Mnemosyne is a distributed logger for storing logs for distributed applications.
+Cert Ledger is a distributed logger for storing Certificates/Revocation records for distributed trust anchors.

 ## Dependencies